Abby3017/ml_notes/theory/probability.md

 The intuition of the above formulas is as follows: If we know that event B has already occurred and we want to know the probability of A under this premise, then we compute the probability that A and B occur relative to the probability that B occurs.
 In other words, we can exclude the possibility that B does not occur.
 Computing p(A|B) comes down to calculating the fraction of the intersection of A and B out of B.
+It is harder to do and more closely related to classification error.

 ## Chain rule of Probability